 The property is or will be encumbered by a conservation easement as described below.

-The Skyline Parcels in Homer, Alaska consist of East and West parcels of undeveloped property adjacent to and overlapping the Anchor River-Fritz Creek Critical Habitat Area in the upper Fritz Creek watershed.
-Fritz Creek runs through the property for ½ mile.
+The Skyline West Parcel in Homer, Alaska is undeveloped property adjacent to and overlapping the Anchor River-Fritz Creek Critical Habitat Area in the upper Fritz Creek watershed.
+Fritz Creek runs through the property for 1/2 mile.
 The area consists of spruce forest, riparian communities, and open meadows.
 This serves as an important corridor for moose that migrate from the critical habitat area to the low elevation Homer bench in the winter, returning to these uplands in the summer and fall.
 The property is accessed via a primitive road that spurs off of Skyline Drive.
-Both East and West parcels may be combined and purchased as one.

 The primary objectives are to maintain unfragmented landscapes for wildlife corridor continuity and biodiversity integrity, and to alleviate bear mortality due to defense of life and property incidents.
 Kachemak Bay is a landscape-scale, community-based conservation site where TNC is employing a mix of conservation strategies to abate key threats.
 These strategies include land acquisition, acquisition of conservation easements, working with agencies to influence management of public lands, and working with the community to develop economic strategies that align with the conservation goals for the site.